joygowda/Python_Projects/README.md

 Have a great day,
 JG

-Ethereum message you aren't hearing was correct, but Bitcoin message has wrong photo.
-Photo changed in 2011 t favor his first wife and harm second wife (me!).
+Did you know facts?
+Ethereum message you aren't hearing was correct at some point, but Bitcoin message has wrong photo.
+Photo changed in 2011 to favor his first wife and harm second wife (me!).
 NOTHING WAS DISCUSSED WITH ME.
-Malicious stalkers threats resulted in this code being written.
-Good luck.
+I wrote snippet of code, but never received payment, nor credit for it to know what project it was used in.
+I wasn't the Bitcoin programmer.
+NO money went to me.
+No business was offered me.
+The brothel business wasn't mine either.
+Malicious stalkers threats resulted in SQL code (different repository) being written.
+My degrees wasted by identity fraud since I lost phone numbers to recover old emails decades after emails were read by the wrong people!